Qwer-TeX/minibox/README.md

   I know (maybe) that this project would not succeed against BusyBox or ToyBox(as of right now).
 Almost same multi-call binary that you can't even show the difference from, only which has the most arguments(-h, -v, etc).
-  Maybe I'll introduce arguments that are most widely used to programs respectivly.
+  Maybe I'll introduce arguments that are most widely used in programs respectivly.